TISUnion/Carpet-TIS-Addition/README.md

 Inspired by the `fastMovingEntityOptimization` rule in [carpetmod112](https://github.com/gnembon/carpetmod112)

-Use with other explosion optimization to greatly improve performance in cannons
+Use with rule `optimizedTNT` to greatly improve performance in cannons

+- Type: `boolean`
+- Default value: `true`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `OPTIMIZATION`, `EXPERIMENTAL`

+## optimizedTNTHighPriority

+Use a Mixin injection with higher priority for carpet rule `optimizedTNT`

+So the rule `optimizedTNT` can overwrite lithium's explosion optimization

 - Type: `boolean`
 - Default value: `true`